RSK® Mk1 Folding Utility/Survival Knife

 Lightweight at only 3.82 oz.
 (108.29 g), The full-sized RSK® Mk1 is 4.62 in.
 (11.74 cm) closed with an open length of 8.06 in.
 (20.48 cm).

 The scaled-down handle of the Mini-RSK® Mk1, 3.87 in.
 (9.82 cm) closed, retains the same excellent grippability features of its larger sibling, providing a three or three and a half finger grip, depending upon your hand size, still plenty for a secure hold.
 The Mini is a true featherweight at only 2.68 oz.
 (76 g).
 With its light weight and smaller size, some have found they prefer removing the pocket clip altogether and just carry the Mini loose in their pocket.
 Others find the Mini perfectly sized and shaped for in-the-waistband (IWB) carry.
 This can be the most unobtrusive way to carry, while still having it readily available.

 The wide-chord and robust drop point, plain edge, 3.44-inch (8.74 cm) blade, 2.88 (7.32 cm) for the Mini, is my design, influenced by blades I've owned or coveted by custom makers I respect.
-Anyone who has been reading Equipped To Survive® for the past decade or so, including its predecessor ETS file on CompuServe's AVSIG Forum, will know I prefer a robust and wide-chord drop point blade shape.
+Anyone who has been reading Equipped To Survive® for the past couploe decades will know I prefer a robust and wide-chord drop point blade shape.
 This is a traditional blade style, very strong all the way to the point and very versatile, if not particularly "sexy" or "tactical."
-In today's politically correct world, that may not be such a bad thing for an everyday carry blade.
+In today's politically correct world, that may not be such a bad thing for an everyday carry blade in some places.